Diversity in the Arts

 The Art and Culture Collective of Northern Sonoma County is a community-driven initiative committed to supporting local artists and promoting diversity in the arts.
 With a focus on equitable funding, the collective works to amplify the voices and perspectives of marginalized artists.

 The grants, made possible by a generous grant from the William + Flora Hewlett Foundation, aim to promote equitable funding in the arts by providing financial support to artists who have historically been underserved or excluded by other funding mechanisms.
-Applications are open to all Sonoma County residents, with preference given to artists from the northern parts of the county, including Windsor, Healdsburg, Geyserville, and Cloverdale.
+Applications are open to all Sonoma County residents, with priority given to artists from the northern parts of the county, including Windsor, Healdsburg, Geyserville, and Cloverdale.
 Undocumented artists or arts and culture workers, young or emerging artists from historically marginalized communities, and artists with lived experiences as people of color received additional weight in the selection process.

 2024 Diversity in Arts Grant Recipients